TWENTY-EIGHT AND Counting.

 One of those dogs was a golden retriever named Whiskey.
 He had been adopted from the Montgomery County Humane Society and eventually took up residence at a liquor store in Washington, D.C.

 Whiskey treated the shop like it was his job.
 He greeted everyone who walked through the door like they were the person he had been waiting for all day.
-People came in for bourbon.
-They stayed to talk.
-A dog was usually why.
+People came in for bourbon and ended up staying to talk because a dog brought them together.